Justin8912/minecraft_server/README.md

 Stretch Goals
 ==
 1. I will add a way for Robin to be able to turn it on using IAM permissions.
-[DONE]
 2. I will periodically back up the save files of the game so saves can be reverted
 3. I will add a monitoring tool that will shut off the server if there has been no activity for a certain amount of time